kookoowaa/Projects/README.md

 - Simple, but intuitive and effect logic to search for an optimum location for business development.
 - Based on simple frequency analysis, with the help of google api.
+- "Radar search" deprecated, use "nearby search" now (no longer free)

 ### [Multi-SKUs Demand Forecast]